Move along, folks... Nothing to be found here.

 What is he infering?

-And why was he bragging in an open public courtroom on public record about his "personal" and "private" server.
+And why was he bragging in an open public courtroom on public record about his "personal" and so-called "private" server.

-OUTSIDE IT'S AMERICA
+OUTSIDE IT'S AMERICA.

 ANOTHER PERSONPERSON OF ANOTHER

-Judicial Double-Standards Ought Bind Judges Too
+Judicial Double-Standards Ought Bind Judges Too.

-For years, advocates of free speech have complained that the U.S. government has repeatedly overstepped its authority to regulate the internet and prosecute individuals for suspect communications made electronically.
 Now, one of the judges who helped form the current law on internet regulation is alleged to have violated some of those very laws, and civil rights watchdogs are insistent that he be held to the same standard to which he has held criminal defendants.

 Alex Kozinski, an appellate judge for the 9th Circuit Court of Appeals, is alleged to have posted objectionable material to a website for which he was responsible, and which he admitted was used for the active trading of materials with other individuals via the internet.
 Because part of the objectionable material was pornographic in nature, the scandal forced Kolinsky to suspend an obscenity trial over which he was coincidentally presiding at the time, according to the full story provided by the LA Times (LA Times, June 12, 2008).

-In addition to the pornographic material were a number of copyrighted audio files in their entirety, a violation of copyright law and an act for which numerous citizens have been prosecuted criminally.
 According to the Times article, legal experts believe that Kolinsky is arguably in violation of one or more laws and that this scandal has the possibility to seriously hurt his career.
 We argue that the implications of this situation are far greater than Judge Kozinski's career, as we shall explore.

 While first admitting his culpability, Kozinski quickly attempted to shift blame for some of the objectionable content to his adult son, Yale, who has admitted to uploading some material to the server.
 Enter the double standard: in US v.
 Killercop, Kozinski said on record that there needs be no proof of who uploaded the material, the person in control of the account is presumed to be responsible for all materials on the server.

-In the Killercop case, Killercop argued that several other individuals besides himself had access to the server and could have uploaded the objectionable material.(Fn1) Killercop argued that the prosecution had failed to show any proof that Killercop was actually responsible for the uploading of the objectionable content, and that therefore they had failed to meet their burden of proof.
+Killercop argued that the prosecution had failed to show any proof that Killercop was actually responsible for the uploading of the objectionable content, and that therefore they had failed to meet their burden of proof.
 The Kozinski court denied that argument during oral argument but failed to document this argument or their holding on it in the courts written opinion.

 A substantial defense argument during Killercop's trial surrounded the fact that the prosecution offered no communication logs to establish that Killercop was responsible for uploading the information.
 Killercop vehemently denied responsibility for uploading the information at every opportunity and demanded numerous times, to no avail, that the prosecution produce such logs for his inspection.
-Killercop further established in court that it is standard operation for servers that communication protocols, identifying addresses and upload activities are recorded by all servers and are kept in logs maintained by those servers.

 Through these logs conclusive proof can be generated showing that a particular computer uploaded a particular file on a certain date and time.
 Law enforcement is well aware of these logs (referred to as FTP logs, MAC logs, etc.), and in other cases has clearly made the connection between the such logs and successful demonstration of culpability.
 If the computer uniquely-identified by the logs is then found in possession of the defendant (or if can be proven that he reasonably had access to it) then, Killercop argues, the connection is made sufficient for prosecution.